Surakshaajith/simple-ocr-opencv/README.md

 Looks at the training data (.box files for previously grounded and trained images) in order to classify the contents of a new image.

+#### Step 6: Results

+If everything went well then you've got an output that says what's written in the image.
+If not, try using different images.

 How to understand this project
 ==============================